Let me share with you our personal spending money strategy that both maximizes rewards and minimizes spending.

 I found it particularly awesome when, in Florida, my apartment complex allowed me to pay my $975 rent each month by credit card at no extra charge.
 Those reward points really added up!
 I also charged my gas, groceries, leisure expenses, and anything else that I was going to spend money on anyway.

-But I say that I used to be one of these people, because it all changed when my husband was laid off on Halloween in 2013.
+But I say that I used to be one of these people, because our spending money strategy all changed when my husband was laid off on Halloween in 2013.

 Why We Started Using Cash